jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-look-aside.md

 ## Example (with additional background)

-To make the effects of Spring’s *Cache Abstraction* using VMware GemFire as the cache provider apparent in your application, we show how to enable and use caching with your application in a very small, simple example.
+To make the effects of Spring’s *Cache Abstraction* using [vmware-gemfire-name] as the cache provider apparent in your application, we show how to enable and use caching with your application in a very small, simple example.